Check out our new FHA first-time homebuyers guide updated for 2024

 {{SC-PHA-TABLE}}

-The New York City Housing Authority is the largest in the country, serving over 400,000 residents across the 5 boroughs.
-NYCHA manages public housing developments, section 8 vouchers, and other initiatives within the city.
+The New York City Housing Authority is the largest in the country, serving over 400,000 residents across the five boroughs.
+NYCHA manages public housing developments, Section 8 vouchers, and other programs in the city.

-Outside of NYC, there are over 100 county and municipal housing authorities such as the Buffalo Municipal Housing Authority, Syracuse Housing Authority, and Rockland Housing Action Coalition administering programs in their communities.
+Outside of New York City, there are more than 100 county and municipal housing authorities, including the Buffalo Municipal Housing Authority, the Syracuse Housing Authority, and the Rockland Housing Action Coalition, all of which manage Section 8 programs in their respective areas.

 New York Waiting List for Section 8 Housing